chirathlv/Churn-Prediction-App/README.md

 1. Selection of the target feature- Churn value has been selected as the target feature.
 2. Application of the Label Encoder function to convert categorical and text data into numerical values.
-3. Application of the K Fold cross validation function to determine train and test data to avoid overfitting.
+3. Application of the K Fold cross validation function to avoid model overfitting.
 4. Application of Standard Scaler function across the data set.
 This was required to normalise count values of certain fields that were disproportionate.
 5. Application of oversampling tools to correct the imbalanced data.